 Digital Cameras in Education (1-12 hours)

 Hand-on instruction, ideas, and examples for comparing and using digital cameras in education.
 Learn the steps of operating a digital camera, then capture, edit and save images with the computer.
 Topic includes image formats for applications and options for displaying images.
 This session will offer techniques and examples of ways to apply digital photography in teaching.
 A digital camera can enhance students' educational experiences and make life easier for a teacher or administrator.
 Ideas and examples for all levels and content areas will be shared through demonstration and sample lessons.
 As a curriculum tool, digital cameras add a multimedia dimension to learning.
 Placing a digital camera in the hands of a K-12 student or teacher unleashes creativity and opens up new possibilities for all areas of the education spectrum.
 Beyond simply recording events, digital images transform documents, presentations, and communications into personalized, custom productions.
 Topics include student and teacher portfolios and printing on various media for creative projects.
+This workshop can also be adapted to focus on ESE, Science, Math, Technology, and Assessment.

 Digital Video Booktalks